CLEARSY/pog2smtlib-2.7/CONTRIBUTING.md

 4. **Create a new branch**: Create a branch associated to this issue, giving the name `issue/#number`.

 5. **Make your changes**: Implement your fix or feature.
 We kindly ask you to:

-  - Follow coding conventions (as defined in the `.clang-format` file).
+- Follow coding conventions (as defined in the `src/.clang-format` file).
 - In code comments, use Doxygen markup whenever applicable.

 6. **Commit your changes**: Commit your changes with a clear, concise message.

 7. **Open a pull request**: Once you consider your work is ready, and verified it has not introduced a regression, open a pull request.

 8. **Pull request check-list**:

 - If this is your first contribution, attach a copy of the [Contributor License Agreement](#contributor-license-agreement-cla) with your signature to the pull request.
 - Make sure your branch is up-to-date with the main branch.
 - Make sure your branch did not introduce any regression.
 - In your PR description, explain what changes you've made and why.
 Link to any related issues.
 - Review process: Your PR will be reviewed by one of the project maintainers.
 Be prepared for feedback and changes.

 ### Contributor License Agreement (CLA)